hpe-storage/scod/docs/csi_driver/deployment.md

 !!! note
     Latest supported CSI driver version is 1.1.0 for Kubernetes 1.13.

-Depending on which version being deployed, different API objects gets created.
+Depending on which version is being deployed, different API objects gets created.